9ae/ace/characters/vio.md

 *How are they similar?* both are seeking peace after their traumatic childhoods.
 They both want justice for the death of a loved one.

-*Where do they diverge?* Vio wants to forgive, where Zaki wants retribution.
+*Where do they diverge?* Vio wants to forget, where Zaki wants retribution.

+Well she seems to have develop a crush on him.
+How did that happen?
+Since she's unaware it has to with her need more than her want.
+She needs to fight for what she believes in and accept her powers.
+Zaki does exactly that, he fights for what he believes in (even if she disagrees with his motivtes).
+He owns up to his abilities, though his isn't as deadly as hers.
+We have to show a scene where Zaki is willing to give up control for a greater good.

 #### Ada